-Abstract: Software architects create and consume many interrelated artifacts during the architecting process.
+Abstract.
+Software architects create and consume many interrelated artifacts during the architecting process.
 These artifacts may represent functional and nonfunctional requirements, architectural patterns, infrastructure topology units, code, and deployment descriptors as well as architecturally significant design decisions.
 Design decisions have to be linked to chunks of architecture description in order to achieve a fine-grained control when a design is modified.
 Moreover, it is imperative to identify quickly the key decisions affected by a runtime change that are critical for a system's mission.
-Therefore, this paper extends previous work on architectural knowledge with a metamodel for architectural decision capturing and sharing that makes the relationships between these artifacts explicit.
-This extended metamodel allows tools to create and maintain fine-grained dependency links between the entities during decision identification, making, and enforcement.
-Such links help to keep track of the evolution of the decisions and to simplify artifact maintenance.
-Our extended metamodel also allows architects to defer decisions from design and development time to the operations and maintenance phases of the software lifecycle.
-In service-oriented architectures, such support for deferred decisions increases the flexibility of tools and middleware and promotes loose coupling and runtime service composition.
+This paper extends previous work on architectural knowledge with a metamodel for architectural decision capturing and sharing to: (i) create and maintain fine-grained dependency links between the entities during decision identification, making, and enforcement, (ii) keep track of the evolution of the decisions, and (iii) support runtime decisions.

-Keywords: architectural design decisions, architectural knowledge, metamodel, runtime decisions, traceability, evolution, service-oriented architecture.
+Keywords: architectural design decisions, architectural knowledge, metamodel, runtime decisions, traceability, evolution.

-1. Introduction
+1 Introduction

-The traditional software architecture design process [1] lacks adequate mechanisms to explain the line of reasoning and making of design decisions.
-These decisions are often not systematically documented when following this traditional design process.
-Reasoning about the architectural design is considered a tacit process that exists only in the architect's mind; the decisions that lead to a software architecture are often overlooked during architecture design.
+Existing software architecture design processes [1] lack adequate mechanisms to explain the line of reasoning that architects follow in order to make design decisions.
+Reasoning about the architectural design is considered a tacit process that exists only in the architect's mind; the decisions that lead to a software architecture are often overlooked during architecture design and thus not systematically documented.
 In recent years, the software architecture community has established design decisions as first-class entities that should be captured alongside with other design elements.
 Therefore, the creation of software architectures is now also seen as the result of a set of design decisions rather than just as an assembly of components and connectors [2].
 Making decisions explicit preserves architectural knowledge when staff is exchanged, e.g., when subject matter experts join the development team only temporarily or when transitioning from development to maintenance.
 As mentioned in [3], long-term benefits such as reduced maintenance effort should motivate users to capture the design rationale explicitly in the form of architectural decisions.
 This particularly holds true in successive iterations of the system as it evolves.
-Three major issues exist in architectural knowledge management: